Xyvir/Qharbox/README.md

 1. A **text anchor** (`anchor-line`, `anchor-char`) that specifies a point on the text grid.
 2. A **shape anchor** (`anchor-x`, `anchor-y`) that specifies which point on the markup itself connects to the text anchor.

 A powerful result of this philosophy is **Graceful Degradation**.
 Because the source data is just two separate text blocks, your Qharbox diagrams remain perfectly useful in standard Markdown viewers.
-The markups simply "collapse" into a separate code block, leaving the source text completely undisturbed.

 ---
 ## How It Works: The Two-Block System

 Qharbox uses a pair of fenced code blocks.
-All text to be displayed must exist in the first block; the second block contains only non-text SVG primitives.
+The user interacts with a rendered, graphical component, while the underlying markup is stored as plain text.

 1.  **The Text Block (`qx-text`):** The source text that you wish to annotate.
 2.  **The Markup Block (`qx-markups`):** An SVG block containing shape data and the anchor coordinates.